 The Problem

 This portfolio has 47 MDX content files across three types: blog posts, project case studies, and experience entries.
-Each file already exported a metadata object with a title, excerpt, date, tags, and slug.
-But that metadata was not the source of truth for what appeared on the site.
+Each file already exported a metadata object with a title, excerpt, date, tags, and slug, but that metadata wasn't the source of truth for what actually appeared on the site.

 Listing-page cards pulled titles and descriptions from separate *Thumbnails.ts files: blogThumbnails.ts (430 lines), projectThumbnails.ts (161 lines), and experienceThumbnails.ts (96 lines).
-Structured data for blog and project pages lived in hand-authored records inside structuredData/blog.ts (300 lines) and structuredData/project.ts (104 lines).
-OG image generators read from the thumbnail records too.
+Structured data for blog and project pages lived in hand-authored records inside structuredData/blog.ts (300 lines) and structuredData/project.ts (104 lines), and the OG image generators read from the thumbnail records too.

-That is five files duplicating what MDX already knew.
-And duplication drifts.
-After 47 entries, several listing cards showed different titles or descriptions than the actual post.
-The thumbnails said one thing; the MDX said another.
+That's five files duplicating what the MDX already knew, and duplication drifts.
+After 47 entries, several listing cards were showing different titles or descriptions than the actual post: the thumbnails said one thing and the MDX said another.
 Nobody noticed because the data never ran through a single codepath.

 The Fix: Extend MDX Metadata, Delete Everything Else